1travelintexan/lab-express-basic-auth/readme.md

 ## Iteration 2 | Login

 Once the user has signed up, he/she should be able to authenticate themselves.
 This means the user should be able to login to the application.
-Your assignment in this iteration is to create corresponding routes as well as the views to let them log in to the application.
+Your assignment in this iteration is to create corresponding routes as well as the views to let them log in to the application.-

 As you know, it is not enough just to allow users to login.
 Users should be able to maintain their "presence" in the application (stay logged in when going from a page to a page, after the refresh), and for that, there should be the user(s) in the session.
 You have learned that you can use the `express-session` and `connect-mongo` npm packages to create a session.